Sahar-AbdelSamad/delicious-recipes/README.md

 # Group-Capstone-JS

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This is a JavaScript capstone project.
-It is a web application based on external APIs.
-It retrieves information from two different APIs: [Meals DB](https://www.themealdb.com/api.php) and [Involvement API](https://www.notion.so/microverse/Involvement-API-869e60b5ad104603aa6db59e08150270).
+> Delicious Recipes is a Webpack project, it retrieves information from two different APIs: [Meals DB](https://www.themealdb.com/api.php) and [Involvement API](https://www.notion.so/microverse/Involvement-API-869e60b5ad104603aa6db59e08150270).
 > The homepage lists some recipes that we can "like".
-> The comment button opens a popup window showing more information about the recipe and we can use it to write a comment.
+> The comment button opens a popup window, shows us more information about the recipe, and allows us to leave a comment.

 ![screenshot](./Screenshot.gif)